att-innovate/firework/README.md

 ![alt text](resources/images/gdb-1.png)

-Inspecting the output, (I used <a href="https://www.gnu.org/software/grep/manual/grep.html">grep</a> to list only sections containing the string `debug`), we see that the Protocol Buffer runtime library was indeed compiled with the necessary debugging information.
+Inspecting the output, (I used <a href="https://www.gnu.org/software/grep/manual/grep.html">grep</a> to filter the output listing only lines that contain the string `debug`), we see that the Protocol Buffer runtime library was indeed compiled with `-g`.
 Now, let's check `add_person`.

 ```
 cd ~/workspace/protobuf/examples